tklebel/rOpenSci-blog/draft.md

 and [#32](https://github.com/ropensci/jstor/issues/32).
 Any help, even fixing typos in the vignettes or documentation, is greatly appreciated, so if you want to get into contributing to a package, just go for it!
-I will help you with any hickups along the way, especially with questions regarding Git, GitHub and pull requests.
+I will try to help you with any hiccups along the way.